 But worse than that, if your business systems don’t support rebate management fully, then the whole purpose behind creating deals involving rebates – a means to influence business growth – is missed.

-If you’re a builders merchant in 2018 you’ll know how essential it is to ensure every penny counts in terms of your bottom line.
+If you’re a builders merchant you’ll know how essential it is to ensure every penny counts in terms of your bottom line.
 So, it’s even more crucial than ever that you don’t miss out on any of the, often significant, sums due to you through rebates.

 Failing to claim 100% of rebate due can have a large negative impact on the bottom line for businesses in industries where rebate agreements are commonplace.
 Finding out why that happens and how to stop missing vendor rebate claims is at the forefront of the minds of rebate accountants and financial leads the world over.

 In our experience, many businesses that receive rebate revenue from suppliers, don't have the means to be able to check that it is correct.
 They are completely reliant on suppliers to accurately calculate and make the payments.